Iva Majoli

-Iva Majoli (born 12 August 1977) is a Croatian former professional tennis player who played for both Yugoslavia and Croatia.
-She won three WTA Tier I singles tournaments and upset the world No. 1, Martina Hingis, to win the women's singles title at the 1997 French Open.
-Majoli reached a career-high singles ranking of world No. 4, in February 1996.
+Iva Majoli (born 12 August 1977) is a Croatian former professional tennis player who competed for both Yugoslavia and Croatia.
+She reached a career-high singles ranking of world No. 4, in February 1996.
+Majoli won eight WTA Tour-level singles titles, including three Tier I events and a major at the 1997 French Open, defeating world No. 1 Martina Hingis in the final.

 Early and personal life

 Majoli was born in Zagreb in SR Croatia, SFR Yugoslavia to Stanko (father), and Dragica (mother).
 She has an older brother Drago and an older sister Nina.

 Career

 Early years

 In her early years, Iva Majoli was coached by her father Stanko, Jelena Genčić, and Nick Bollettieri, whose academy she joined in 1990.
 She turned professional in September the same year, when she played her first professional match in Makarska, representing Yugoslavia, losing in the first round to Ruxandra Dragomir.

 Majoli had her WTA main draw debut at the 1992 Virginia Slims of Houston in April.
 Aged 14 and ranked No. 537, she reached the quarterfinals as a wildcard entry, beating Lindsay Davenport and world No. 24 Lori McNeil, before losing to the eventual finalist Zina Garrison.
 Later that year she played her first Grand Slam at the 1992 US Open, reaching the 2nd round.
 She reached two more WTA quarterfinals that year, at the 1992 Bank of the West Classic in Oakland (beat Karina Habšudová and Lori McNeil, lost to world no.1 Monica Seles) and at the Indianapolis Tennis Classic (beat world No. 14 Nathalie Tauziat in the 2nd round).
 She finished her first full WTA season ranked No. 50, improving 748 spots.